-The 2018 MARPA Winter Meeting will be scheduled soon in Washington, DC and is expected to take place during February 2018.
+The 2018 MARPA Winter Meeting will be held on March 3, 2018 in Washington, DC at MARPA Headquarters.

 The Winter Meeting is an intimate opportunity to work closely with the Association and the Board on a topics of special interest to MARPA members.
 The meeting is held each Winter at MARPA Headquarters, unless we exceed our Conference capacity (in which case it is moved to a nearby facility).
 There is no charge for registering for this meeting, which is open for all active MARPA members.
 If you would like to propose future discussion topics for the Winter Meeting, please contact MARPA.

 This meeting typically includes presentations by government and trade association representatives.
 The meeting also includes a discussion of MARPA strategic objectives, initiatives, and plans.